 Welcome Days open Williston’s new school year.
 They give you and your family the opportunity to spend time with dorm parents, teachers, coaches, and advisors, and to see our whole community in action.
-Ninth graders go on their own special overnight orientation.
+Ninth graders go on their orientation day trip.
 Parents will receive information about Welcome Days over the summer.

 What should I do before Welcome Days?

 Please make sure that you complete your required Deans Office and Health forms, all of which are available in Veracross.
 New families received an email in July with a password to allow access to the required forms on Veracross.
 The following are the four forms that the Deans Office requires: